Intended for healthcare professionals

 Protection

-Provides 99% protection in vitro for 72 hours against organisms commonly responsible for SSIs, including Staphylococcus epidermidis, Escherichia coli, Staphylococcus aureus, Pseudomonas aeruginosa and Enterococcus faecium.2A
+99% effective microbial barrier protection - proven through 72 hours in vitro against organisms commonly responsible for SSIs, including Staphylococcus epidermidis, Escherichia coli, Staphylococcus aureus, Pseudomonas aeruginosa, and Enterococcus faecium.10A

 DERMABOND ADVANCED™ Topical Skin Adhesive